-Strategy Outcome 3.4 Create and strengthen partnerships to advocate for and deliver community facilities, and services and major infrastructure.
+Strategy Outcome 3.4 1 The community has access to a range of education, health, cultural, recreational and transport opportunities to maximise their potential.
 3.7 Advocate and plan for local economic development in a sustainable manner.
 A growing community supported by improved job opportunities and diversity in our industries, businesses and housing.